I-4/Selmon Expressway Connector: History

 On December 28, 2013, a 5k run was held to celebrate the opening of the connector to vehicular traffic.
 The revised target date to open the connector to vehicular traffic was Friday, January 3, 2014, but was pushed back to Monday, January 6, 2014, due to inclement weather.
 The highway was able to open on the morning of January 6, 2014, despite heavy fog in the area.

-Despite relatively light traffic during parts of the day, FDOT has reported that the number cargo trucks using the Connector is averaging 1,600 per day since its January 6 opening.
+Despite relatively light traffic during parts of the day, FDOT has reported that the number of cargo trucks using the Connector is averaging 1,600 per day since its January 6 opening.